cerfacs-globc/icclim/doc/source/references/icclim_index_api.rst

  icclim.index()
 ################

 icclim exposes a main entry point with :func:`icclim.index`.
-It is used to compute both ECA&D indices and user defined indices.
+It can be used to compute ECA&D indices, DCSC indices or generic indices.
 There are numerous arguments, but only a few are needed to compute simple indices.
 Our :ref:`how_to` recipes are also a good start to have an idea on how to use `icclim.index`.